Mohsem35/AWS-CCP-Certification-Study/Dumps.md

 When you require **scalable capacity to maintain service** levels in your environment

-Question 4

-_Where is the best place to **store your root user access key** so your application can use it to make requests to AWS?_
+_Q4: Where is the best place to **store your root user access key** so your application can use it to make requests to AWS?_

-**Nowhere** — you should not use the root user access keys for this
+**Nowhere— you should not use the root user access keys for this**

 Question 5